veganaize/tech-interview-questions/coding/two_sum/SOLUTION_en.md

 **complexity**

 - Time complexity: O(n).
 We traverse the list containing n elements exactly twice.
-Since the hash table reduces the lookup time to O(1), the overall time complexity is O(n)O(n).
+Since the hash table reduces the lookup time to O(1), the overall time complexity is O(2n).

 - Space complexity: O(n).
 The extra space required depends on the number of items stored in the hash table, which stores exactly n elements.